The purpose of our outreach programs is to be the "hands of Christ."

 Youth Mission Trips

-Volunteers from Journey Church have traveled three times to Joplin, Missouri, to aid in cleanup and reconstruction following the disastrous May 2011 tornado.
+Volunteers from Journey Church traveled three times to Joplin, Missouri, to aid in cleanup and reconstruction following the disastrous May 2011 tornado.
 Our team also traveled to Moore, Oklahoma, in July 2013 to help with recovery efforts in that devastated community.